SBS and Topic Modeling

-These are the main analyses and reports produced by the software.
+These functions produce the main analyses and reports offered by our app.
+They

-This will calculate the Semantic Brand Score and generate graphical reports, according to the uploaded text file and the chosen parameters.
+calculate the Semantic Brand Score and generate graphical reports according to the uploaded text file and the chosen parameters.

-- When the analysis ends you are able to download results and visualize reports online.
-Each report can also be saved, as running a new analysis will delete it.
+- When the analysis ends, you are able to download results, semantic networks and the processed input and visualize reports online.
+Each report can also be saved, as running a new analysis will delete the last report.
 Please note that each user has a maximum number of reports that can be saved.

 - The analysis can be stopped in case of errors.